 Not necessarily.
 Three criteria are considered: essay, GPA, and ACT.
 Students must maintain a 3.25 average in order to remain in Honors Foundation and a 3.5 average in order to remain in Honors Research Experience.

-5. Do these courses count toward general education requirements?
+Do Honors courses count toward general education requirements?

 The type of general education requirements that are fulfilled will vary from year to year.